 At DEGIRO, we believe it is important that you invest with sufficient knowledge.
 Furthermore, we would like to make sure that you trade financial instruments that suit your needs and objectives.
 This article explains what volatility options are and how you can trade them.

-Historical volatility, also known as statistical volatility, measures how fast the price of the underlying product changes over a given time period.
+Historical volatility, also known as statistical volatility, measures how fast the price of the underlying product changes over a given period.
 A higher historical volatility percentage will lead to a higher value of the option.
 Historical volatility is usually calculated on an annual basis.
-However, due to the fact that prices are constantly changing, for options held over shorter time frames the historical volatility can be calculated on a daily basis.
+However, since prices are constantly changing, for options held over shorter time frames, the historical volatility can be calculated daily.
 The time period is an essential factor for investors.
 The time to expiration, for example, is one of the factors that can affect the price of a volatility option.
-Also, the value of the underlying volatility index has an effect on the option price.
+Also, the value of the underlying volatility index affects the option price.